demispatti/nicescrollr/readme.txt

 4. Slightly modified the content of the help settings_tab.
 5. Updated the German translation.
 6. Fixed an issue with a missing url for "scrollTo".
-7. Made the validation error notices dismissable.
+7. Made the Validation error notices dismissable.
 8. The scrollTo-extension now also works for the color pickers.
 8. Some minor bug fixes.